Compare online current accounts

 There are several advantages to online current accounts:

 - Spending and saving features.
-Many online accounts offer flexible tools that help you to budget.
-Some accounts let you top up your savings each time you spend, by rounding up transactions; some let you open more than one savings account.
+Many online accounts offer tools that help you to budget.
+Some accounts let you top up your savings each time you spend, by rounding up transactions and some let you open more than one savings account.
 This can make it easier to set savings goals, such as for a deposit on a house or car.
+You’ll also get more visibility into your payments with your transactions being automatically categorised.

 - Rewards.
 Look out for current accounts that offer incentives for switching to them.
 Many online banks partner with retailers and have regular money-saving offers.
 Also, shop around for cashback schemes that reward you as you spend.